craigerskine/pxl.media/content/games/kaze-and-the-wild-masks.md

 ---
-title: Kaze and the Wild Masks
+title: 'Kaze and the Wild Masks'
 platform: switch
 genre:
   - platformer